 Many fans and Disney experts love to speculate potential expansion plans.
 Keep in mind that they are all speculation and rumor!

-The Disney Skyliner hours vary, but generally they run 30 minutes to an hour before Epcot or Hollywood Studios opens and around an hour after they close.
+The Disney Skyliner hours of operation vary.
+But generally they run 30 minutes to an hour before Epcot and Hollywood Studios opens and around an hour after they close.

 The hours change throughout the year, so it’s always best to check with a cast member at one of the stations, connecting resorts, or connecting parks.